DrewNaylor/guinget/docs/How-to-use.md

 Using the arrow keys to move the cell selection may not work sometimes, as I had some issue getting it to work during testing.

+Please be aware that using `Uninstall` and `Upgrade` may require the corresponding experimental features to be on in winget if they're not already available by default.

 ### Marking multiple packages

 To mark multiple packages, use these instructions: